cebem1nt/downgrade/README.md

 ```

-To add downgraded packages to ignorelist (meaning next system update wont update downgraded packages) you can pass -i or --ignore argument to it, like this:
+To add downgraded [packages to ignorelist](https://wiki.archlinux.org/title/Pacman#Skip_package_from_being_upgraded) you can pass -i or --ignore flag to it, like this:
 ```sh
 sudo downgrade --ignore swaync 0.10 waybar 0.12
 ```